gpx135/fryday/README.md

 ### 3.2 Loyalty Program
 - Points System
   * Award points for reservations, orders, and other actions
-  * Display point balance in user account
+  * Display point balance in the user account
 - Tiered Rewards
   * Create different membership levels based on points or spending
   * Offer exclusive benefits for higher tiers